Omarmeks89/weather/README.md

 Added oportunity to display weather in Celsius and Farenheit scale.

 All of colors and weather condition icons will be shown below.
+Was added basic error handling in module `history.py` and new Exception type - StorageError.
+Was little bit changed save operation.

 Application still use:
 ```bash